 These tests are generally done for the assessment of mechanical properties such as compressive, tensile, flexural and / or bond strengths, permeability and density.
 Determining the bond strength of overlays and other surface-bonded materials can be accomplished through insitu testing.
 The pull-out and pull-off techniques have proved to have the greatest potential in measuring the bond between two layers.
 These methods are adopted to assess / measure strength related properties of all important cover-zone concrete.
 In the pull off test, a core is made through the surface layer into the second layer, providing an isolated test location where the pull off tester can be attached.
 The testing device can also record the

 force required to cause failure, which, is divided by the surface area of the specimen, which gives us the tensile strength.
 The results of the pull off test are greatly influenced by aggregate size, core size, the alignment of the device to the surface and care taken in performing the test.
-The results are best used in
+The results are best used in a qualitative review of the bond between materials.

 Cast in pull out testing is the most reliable approach for direct insitu testing at very early ages and low strength.
 This method has considerable potential for use during construction.
 It can be successfully be used up to about 130 N/mm2 cube compressive strength.